kundajelab/chipseq_pipeline/README.md

 ```

-### How to set shell environments (What are MOD, SHCMD and ADDPATH?)
+### How to set shell environments (What are mod, shcmd and addpath?)

-It is important to define enviroment variables (like $PATH) to make bioinformatics softwares in the pipeline work properly.
-MOD, SHCMD and ADDPATH are three convenient ways to define environment variables.
-Environment variables defined with MOD, SHCMD and ADDPATH are preloaded for all tasks on the pipeline.
-For example, if you define environment variables for bwa/0.7.3 with MOD. bwa of version 0.7.3 will be used throughout the whole pipeline (including bwa aln, bwa same and bwa sampe).
+It is important to define enviroment variables (like $PATH) to make bioinformatics softwares in the pipeline work properly. mod, shcmd and addpath are three convenient ways to define environment variables.
+Environment variables defined with mod, shcmd and addpath are preloaded for all tasks on the pipeline.
+For example, if you define environment variables for bwa/0.7.3 with mod. bwa of version 0.7.3 will be used throughout the whole pipeline (including bwa aln, bwa same and bwa sampe).

-1) MOD
+1) mod

 There are different versions of bioinformatics softwares (eg. samtools, bedtools and bwa) and <a href="http://modules.sourceforge.net/">Enviroment Modules</a> is the best way to manage environemt variables for them.
 For example, if you want to add environment variables for bwa 0.7.3 by using Environment Modules.
 You can simply type the following: